 - Achieve and maintain a cumulative GPA of 3.0 or above, with no grade lower than a B in all HEC DPD required courses, and no grade lower than a C in all required Science Courses.
-A list of DPD required courses is found in Appendix A. - Complete a minimum of 21 hours of upper division food and nutrition courses from TN Tech, to specifically include: HEC 3240 Quantity Food Production, HEC 4271 Medical Nutrition Therapy, and HEC 4272 Clinical Dietetics. - The Verification Statement is a VERY IMPORTANT document and should be kept with the graduate's permanent records.
-Graduates who need additional copies of the form should contact the DPD Director. - Prior to May 2021, six hard copies of the Verification Statement with original Program Director signatures were mailed to each TN Tech DPD Graduate that had met the Verification Statement criteria.
+A list of DPD required courses is found in Appendix A. - 2.
+Complete a minimum of 21 hours of upper division food and nutrition courses from TN Tech, to specifically include: HEC 3240 Quantity Food Production, HEC 4271 Medical Nutrition Therapy, and HEC 4272 Clinical Dietetics.

+The Verification Statement is a VERY IMPORTANT document and should be kept with the graduate's permanent records.
+Graduates who need additional copies of the form should contact the DPD Director.

 Beginning in May 2021; the Verification Statement was emailed with certified electronic signature according to new guidelines from ACEND.
 Students can also request hard copies be mailed to them.

-Students who have previously earned a Bachelor's degree may choose to enroll in the DPD program at TN Tech in order to receive an ACEND verification statement.
-These students may be awarded a verification statement from TN Tech if they complete all of the DPD required courses (Appendix A) with a grade of B or better in required HEC DPD Courses, a C or better in all required Science courses, and earn a cumulative GPA of at least 3.0.
+Students who have previously earned a bachelor's degree may choose to enroll in the DPD program at TN Tech to receive an ACEND verification statement.
+These students may be awarded a verification statement from TN Tech if they complete all the DPD required courses (Appendix A) with a grade of B or better in required HEC DPD Courses, a C or better in all required Science courses, and earn a cumulative GPA of at least 3.0.
 Transcripts from previous degrees will be reviewed by the DPD Director to determine whether previous coursework satisfies any of the DPD program requirements.

 Transfer students (without a BS degree) must complete at least 21 hours of upper division food and nutrition courses at Tennessee Tech University (to specifically include: HEC 3240 Quantity Food Production, HEC 4271 Medical Nutrition Therapy, and HEC 4272 Clinical Dietetics) in order to be eligible to receive the verification statement.
-Transcripts from universities/colleges will be reviewed by the DPD Director to determine whether previous coursework satisfies any of the DPD program requirements; a grade of C or better is required for coursework to be considered from other universities to apply towards a verification statement.
+Transcripts from universities/colleges will be reviewed by the DPD Director to determine whether previous coursework satisfies any of the DPD program requirements; a grade of

+C or better is required for coursework to be considered from other universities to apply towards a verification statement.

 All coursework meeting upper division (3000 and 4000 level) food and nutrition course requirements must be completed within five years of receiving the verification statement.
-Students who completed upper division food and nutrition courses five or more years ago will be required to retake all of the 3000 and 4000 level food and nutrition courses, in addition to satisfying all of the requirements listed above.
+Students who completed upper division food and nutrition courses five or more years ago will be required to retake all the 3000 and 4000 level food and nutrition courses, in addition to satisfying all the requirements listed above.